patrickalin/bloomsky-client-go/README.md

 [![Coverage Status](https://coveralls.io/repos/github/patrickalin/bloomsky-client-go/badge.svg)](https://coveralls.io/github/patrickalin/bloomsky-client-go)

 A simple Go client for the BloomSky API.
-* It's possible to show informations in the console or in a embeded web server.
+* It's possible to show informations in the console or in a embedded web server.
 * It's also possible to export datas to Time Series Database InfluxData.

 ## 1 Getting Started